HazyResearch/meerkat/docs/source/user-guide/interactive/reactive-functions/index.md

 ## Turning reactivity off

 In some cases, we may not want certain code to be reactive.
-To make code non-reactive, we can use {py:class}`unmarked <meerkat.unmarked>`.
+To make code non-reactive, we can use {class}`meerkat.unmarked`.

 ```{important}
 Use `unmarked` to turn off reactivity for a function or block of code.